Today’s guide will teach you exactly what currency pairs are, including how and why they move.

 This is perhaps the number one reason I avoid most exotic currency pairs like the plague.

-While you may be able to find a few that have favorable movement, for the most part, they are extremely choppy and volatile currencies to trade.
+While you may be able to find a few that have favorable movement, for the most part, they are extremely choppy.

 Here’s an example of ZARJPY.
 As you know from the currency tables above, that’s the South African rand versus the Japanese yen.